SITE MENU

 Aurora Borealis / Northern Lights

-They peak with the 11-year sunspot cycle so there is currently less activity now.
-The Northern Lights won't be seen much again in Scotland until 2012/2013.
+They peak with the 11-year sunspot cycle so 2013 was a good time to see them.
 For more info, see these links:

 Travel Tips: